jeraldrich/blog/docs/about_me.rst

 Generations ago, a thinker was sitting on an old oak log, chin resting on palm, staring intently at the grassy ground a few feet away.

-Imaginary steam rose from a shallow pool of knowledge, filled only with spoken word and dusty scrolls, into wispy thoughtful clouds drifting above the thinker’s head.
+Imaginary steam rises from a shallow pool of knowledge, filled only with spoken word and dusty scrolls, into wispy thoughtful clouds drifting above the thinker’s head.

 Charged with restless mental electricity, rapid bolts of lightening arc between thoughts and flash creative new possibilities.